Understanding Stellar Mass-Metallicity and Size Relations in Simulated Ultra-Faint Dwarf Galaxies: Results

-In particular, our simulations still struggle to reproduce the highly compact sizes with $r_{\rm h} \lesssim 50$ pc.
+In particular, our simulations struggle to reproduce the highly compact sizes with $r_{\rm h} \lesssim 50$ pc.
 This discrepancy is particularly notable for UFDs with $M_{\star} \sim 10^3 \Msun$, where observational studies consistently suggest sizes around $r_{\rm h} \sim 30$ pc.
+To explain the absence of compact sizes in the simulations, numerical heating has been suggested as a possible cause.
+This effect, which arises from the difference in mass resolution between dark matter and star particles, could contribute to the larger stellar sizes (e.g., \citealp{Revaz2018, Binney2002, Wilkinson2023}).

-Numerical heating caused by different mass resolutions between DM and star particles could contribute to the larger sizes (e.g., \citealp{Revaz2018, Binney2002}). \citet{Ludlow2019b} showed that the heavier DM particles tend to sink to the center of simulated galaxies, causing the less massive stellar particles to gradually diffuse outward.
+Specifically, \citet{Ludlow2019b} showed that the heavier DM particles tend to sink to the center of simulated galaxies, causing the less massive stellar particles to gradually diffuse outward.
 This process results in a systematic increase in the half-light radius over time until it reaches the convergence radius, $r_{\rm conv} \approx 0.055 \times l(z)$ (\citealp{Ludlow2019a}), where $l(z)$ represents the mean interparticle spacing, defined as $l = L_{\rm box, \ phy} / N_{\rm part}^{1/3}$.
 Here, $L_{\rm box, \ phy}$ is the physical size of the simulation box, and $N_{\rm part}$ is the number of particles.
-In our study, the zoom-in region, with a resolution of a $2048^3$ grid, yields a convergence radius of $r_{\rm covn}\approx59$ pc, including baryon particles.
+In our study, the zoom-in region, with a resolution of a $2048^3$ grid, yields a convergence radius of $r_{\rm covn}\approx59$ pc, including baryonic particles.
 Given that our estimated $r_{\rm h}$ values are larger than this limit, the impact of numerical heating may not be significant in our work.
+Furthermore, \citet{Wilkinson2023} show that the disk height in a MW-like galaxy can artificially increase due to spurious dynamical heating when the halo is resolved with fewer than $10^6$ DM particles.
+In this regard, our UFD analogs are unlikely to be affected by such spurious dynamical heating, as all halos except Halo1 are resolved with more than $10^6$ DM particles.

+An additional point worth considering is the influence of collisional dynamics.
+As simulations of galaxy evolution achieve increasingly higher resolution, the resulting decrease in interstellar distances naturally raises the question of whether the collisionless treatment of stars remains valid.
+To date, collisional effects have primarily been studied in the context of star cluster formation.
+For example, \citet{Lahen2025} modeled cluster formation in an isolated disc galaxy using collisional dynamics and showed that this approach increases the effective radius of clusters by up to a factor of 10, bringing their sizes into better agreement with observations.
+However, due to the sub-parsec inter-particle distances involved in such clusters, it remains uncertain how collisional effects might impact stellar distributions in UFDs.